vdhamer/Photo-Club-Hub-HTML/.github/README.md

 | Show membership years | no* | yes |
 | Can work offline | partly | no |

-* = may be improved or supported in the future.
+* = might be improved or supported in the future.

 ## Static sites and Ignite